List of The Umbrella Academy characters: Luther Hargreeves

 Luther Hargreeves, also known as Number One or his superhero alter-ego Spaceboy, is the primary and longest-lasting member of the Umbrella Academy.
 Luther's principal powers are super-strength and durability.
 He is portrayed by Tom Hopper as an adult and Cameron Brodeur as a teenager in the television adaptation.

 After a disastrous mission, Sir Reginald Hargreeves performed surgery on Luther, replacing his body with that of a Martian gorilla, hinted to be the same that damaged his original body.
 Luther is then sent into the moon for four years and returns following the death of his father.
 In the comics, he has been shown to have somewhat of a love interest in Number Three, Allison.

 In the television adaptation, Luther still retains his ape-like figure and moon backstory, the main difference being that, rather than surgically replacing his body, Reginald injected a gorilla serum into Luther to save his life, turning him into a human-ape hybrid with hairy legs, wrinkly gray skin on his arms and a slightly hairy torso.
 His body can withstand the vacuum and cold of space as long as he has a helmet on.
 Using his super strength, he primarily fights hand-to-hand.
 After his career with The Umbrella Academy, he moved to the moon, in a mission secretly meant to guard Reginald's wife Abigail in cryogenesis.
-The adaptation also keeps the incestuous relationship between Luther and his sister Allison.
+The adaptation also keeps the relationship between Luther and his adopted sister Allison.

 The A.V.
 Club highlighted that in the first season of the television adaptation, Luther immediately starts investigating Reginald's death.
 In the process, he discovers that Reginald ignored him the entire time he was on the moon, leading him to believe it was a pointless mission, sending Luther into a depressive episode.
 He also supports Number Five in trying to avert the "apocalypse; when it becomes clear that Vanya and her previously unknown powers are to blame, Luther locks her up.
 This drives Vanya to give in to her destructive abilities and go on a rampage that ends up causing the apocalypse, but by the time moon debris is actually falling on the planet, Luther recognizes how he hurt Vanya and agrees to bring her with as his siblings decide to go back in time and take another swing at saving the world".
 In the second season, during the 1960s in Dallas, Luther begins to work for Jack Ruby as a club security guard and as an underground fighter.
 In the comic’s Dallas storyline, Luther became morbidly obese as part of his struggle with depression.
 While Luther overeats in the second season, the television adaptation creators decided to avoid the obesity plot after a similar transformation occurred to Thor in Avengers: Endgame.
 He also begins to get over his relationship with Allison after discovering that she married a man named Raymond Chestnut.